 There are several tertiary institutions of learning, such as the University of KwaZulu-Natal and the Durban Institute of Technology.
 KwaZulu-Natal is the only province with a monarchy specifically provided for in the Constitution of the Republic of South Africa of 1996.

-Capital: Piete Principal lan 0

-isiZulu 82,5% s .
-0

-English 12.5% ~~~~

-Afrikaans 1,0% hard

-Population: 1 1 289 086 ·

-l population: 19,2%

-Area: 94 361 Km2
+Capital: Pietermaritzburg Principal languages: isiZulu 82,5% English 12,5% Afrikaans 1,0% Population: 11 531 628 Percentage share of the total population: 19,3% Area: 94 361 km2 Source: Stats SA's Mid-year population estimates of 2020 and Community Survey of 2016.